 Other aspects of the early UFC fights and their marketing suggest that the aim of MMA at the time was spectacle.
 Following the bloodiness of UFC 1, the marketing of the second UFC event emphasized the violent, rule-less nature of the match.
-‘There are no rules!’ became the marketing slogan, and the press release for UFC 2 not only highlighted the lack of rules, but also proclaimed that ‘each match will run until there is a designated winner––by means of knock-out, surrender, doctor’s intervention, or death’ (Gentry 2011: 72).
-Adding that the match could go until a fighter died lead to much criticism in the press about the violent nature of the UFC––but also served as a successful marketing technique.
-By giving the UFC the appearance of being a blood sport, the second UFC event saw a 45% increase in viewership over the first event––and also makes it clear that a major goal of the UFC was to create a sensationalized spectacle (Gentry 2011: 73).
+“There are no rules!” became the marketing slogan, and the press release for UFC 2 not only highlighted the lack of rules, but also proclaimed that ‘each match will run until there is a designated winner––by means of knock-out, surrender, doctor’s intervention, or death’ (Gentry 2011: 72).
+Giving the UFC the appearance of being a blood sport makes it clear that a major goal of the UFC was to create a sensationalized spectacle (Gentry 2011: 73).
 UFC 3 continued this trend: following focus group data, it became apparent to the UFC’s marketers that most people were not watching the UFC in order to see which martial art was the best––viewers knew little about the technical differences between the martial arts, and were instead simply interested in watching action-packed fighting (Gentry 2011: 82).
 Marketing for UFC 3 thus adopted a similar strategy as pro wrestling, focusing on highlighting rivalries and personas of the fighters (Gentry 2011: 92).
 By showcasing competitors who could be colorful performers as well as fighters, UFC 3 was able to raise overall viewership again.
 Pro wrestling is, of course, all about spectacle, and thus by mimicking the strategy adopted by pro wrestling, the UFC was demonstrating its commitment to making MMA into a spectacle.

 This brief examination demonstrates that there is support for premise (3): early MMA was marketed and designed with an eye towards creating a spectacle.
 Round 1 goes to early MMA being a martial knack, but there are still two rounds left in this fight.

-The No technique Objection
+The No Technique Objection

 Let us call the second objection to MMA being a martial craft the “no technique objection”.
 This argument maintains that the majority of fighters in early MMA lacked proper martial technique.
-Because it is a condition of craft-hood that the practitioner be able to give a rational account of how the technique produces the aim of the craft, if it is the case that early MMA fighting lacked technique, then this would suggest that MMA is a knack rather than a craft, and thus not a true martial art.
+Because it is a condition of craft-hood that the practitioner be able to give a rational account of how the technique produces the aim of the craft, if it is the case that early MMA fighting lacked technique, then this would suggest that MMA is a knack rather than a craft and thus not a true martial art.

 Formally, the argument is: